s3gw-tech/s3gw/env/README.md

 K8s version will install on an arbitrary number of virtual machines depending on the size of the cluster.

-Refer to the appropriate sections to proceed with the setup of the environment:
+Refer to the appropriate section to proceed with the setup of the environment:

 * [K3s Setup](./README.k3s.md)
 * [K8s Setup](./README.k8s.md)